bihealth/sodar-core-legacy/README.rst

 SODAR Core
 ^^^^^^^^^^

-SODAR (System for Omics Data Access and Retrieval) is a specialized project for managing data in omics research projects.
+SODAR (System for Omics Data Access and Retrieval) is a specialized system for managing data in omics research projects.

-This repository contains the core reusable and non-domain-specific apps of the system.
-These apps can be used for any application which requires project-based access and dynamic app management on a Django web site.
+The SODAR Core repository containes reusable and non-domain-specific apps making up the base of the SODAR system.
+These apps can be used for any Django application which wants to make use of the following features:

+- Project-based user access control
+- Dynamic app content management
+- Advanced project activity logging *(coming soon)*

 This repository provides the following installable Django apps: